Explore your thoughts, feelings, and experiences about death and dying with members of your community.

 While there is no age limit, participants generally range in age from 22 to 82 and are from all walks of life.

 Since January 2019, I have had the great honor of facilitating Death Cafes for the Loudoun County Library System at various libraries throughout the year.

 The library has been generous in offering space and a stipend so that these important conversations can continue in Loudoun on an ongoing basis.
 Each and every one of these conversations has been incredibly rich and has touched me deeply.

 Death Cafes are free of charge.
 RSVP is not necessary.

 How did it start?

 Started in Europe, Death Cafes came to America in 2012 via Lizzie Miles, a hospice social worker from Columbus Ohio.
-Since 2010, over 10,000 Death Cafes have been held in over 69 countries.
-Personally, I have had the great honor of facilitating Death Cafes since January 2019.
+According to their website, as of December 31, 2022, over 15,199 Death Cafes have been held in over 82 countries.